-TO PREVENT SERIOUS INJURY FROM ACCIDENTAL OPERATION: Release the Trigger and unplug the tool from its electrical outlet before performing any inspection, maintenance, or cleaning procedures.
+TO PREVENT SERIOUS INJURY FROM ACCIDENTAL OPERATION:

+Make sure that the Trigger is in the off-position and unplug the tool from its electrical outlet before performing any procedure in this section.

-TO PREVENT SERIOUS INJURY FROM TOOL FAILURE: Do not use damaged equipment.
+TO PREVENT SERIOUS INJURY FROM TOOL FAILURE:

+Do not use damaged equipment.
 If abnormal noise or vibration occurs, have the problem corrected before further use.